Meghalaya Jobs : ICAR RCNEH Umiam Recruitment 2024

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-Age : Between 21 to 45 years with relaxation as per government rules altogether.
+Age : 21 to 45 years as on application date (relaxation as per Government norms).

 How to apply :